 Asymmetric encryption: A pair consisting of one public key and one private key is used in asymmetric encryption.
-A message that has been encrypted with a public key can be decrypted
+A message that has been encrypted using a public key can only be accessed by the private key of the key pair in question.